Everett Hughes (United States Army officer): Career

-Everett Hughes was instrumental during Algeria-French Morocco Campaign, and Eisenhower had him transferred to London for the upcoming Normandy Invasion on February 21, 1944 after Hughes was declared surplus in North Africa.
+Everett Hughes was instrumental during Algeria-French Morocco Campaign, and Eisenhower had him transferred to London for the upcoming Normandy Invasion on February 21, 1944, after Hughes was declared surplus in North Africa.
 Eisenhower wrote to his wife, Mamie, "I do miss Everett, wish I still had him."
 Hughes endeared himself to Eisenhower for his gift of procuring hard-to-find items such as Eisenhower's favorite whiskey, Director's Reserve.
 Hughes' official role during the invasion of Europe was to be what Eisenhower termed his "eyes and ears."
 He toured behind lines, reported on security issues and logistical problems, and advised Eisenhower on discipline issues.
-He was later appointed Inspector General of U.S. Forces in the European Theater before being called back to Washington D.C. in February 1946, as Acting Chief of Ordnance.
+He was later appointed Inspector General of U.S. Forces in the European Theater before being called back to Washington, D.C., in February 1946, as Acting Chief of Ordnance.

 Hughes was named as the 17th Chief of Ordnance in June 1946.
 During his tenure, the normal peacetime activities, including research, development, storage, maintenance, and training, continued at higher levels than had existed prior to World War II.
 He improved the efficiency of the office through organizational improvements.
 The facilities at the Ballistic Research Laboratory at Aberdeen Proving Ground were expanded, the Terminal Ballistics Laboratory was completed in 1949, and White Sands Proving Ground in New Mexico became an important installation for rocket and missile testing.
 Studies were made on the wartime German V-2 missile, and in July 1949, Redstone Arsenal in Alabama was given the mission of conducting research, development, and testing of rockets, missiles, propellants, and related items.
 Construction of the ENIAC computer was completed in 1946 and became operational at Aberdeen Proving Ground in 1947.
 The seven manufacturing arsenals continued to play a major role in the development of the new designs in ordnance materiel and in the improvement of existing equipment.

-Hughes retired from the military in 1949 and settled in Washington D.C..
+Hughes retired from the military in 1949 and settled in Washington, D.C..
 He was appointed as the Director for Office of Energy and Utilities of the National Security Resources Board.

 Decorations

 He was twice awarded the Legion of Merit and also the Army Distinguished Service Medal.
-For his services in World War II, he also received a number of foreign awards, including the Legion of Honor and the Croix de Guerre from France, the Order of the Crown and Croix de Guerre from Belgium, the Order of the Fatherland from the Soviet Union, and the Order of Nichan-Iftikhar from Tunisia.
+For his services in World War II, he received a number of foreign awards, including the Legion of Honor and the Croix de Guerre from France, the Order of the Crown and Croix de Guerre from Belgium, the Order of the Patriotic War First Class from the Soviet Union and the Order of Nichan-Iftikhar from Tunisia.
 Here is his ribbon bar:

 Death and burial

-Hughes died on September 5, 1957 at Walter Reed Army Medical Center after a long illness.
+Hughes died on September 5, 1957, at Walter Reed Army Medical Center after a long illness.
 He was interred at Arlington National Cemetery with full military honors on September 10, 1957.